 This pair style can only be used via the pair keyword of the run_style respa command.
 It does not support the inner, middle, outer keywords.

 The gayberne style is part of the ASPHERE package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 These pair style require that atoms store torque and a quaternion to represent their orientation, as defined by the atom_style.
 It also require they store a per-type shape.
 The particles cannot store a per-particle diameter.